abdulwaheed76/practices/README.md

 1. Slice - HTML CSS slicing mostly
 1. Back - Backend
 1. Estimation - Requirement understanding and estimation time.
 This does not include development time.
 However if something is so unclear and very small amount of development is needed (usually less that 5%), it can be included in it.
 But 95 to 100 time is usually spend on research and requirement understanding.
+1. Research - Only or mostly research (95% above)
 1. JS	- Javascript
 1. Design - Graphic design (Adobe photoshop, Illustrator etc)